-Most of the beaches are similar, but the beach at the Historic District will have a little bit more to offer such as restaurants and beach chair and umbrella rentals (at The Beachcomber).
-You can check out all of the beach descriptions here.
+Most of the beaches are similar, but the beach at the Historic District will have a little bit more to offer such as restaurants and beach rentals.
+Check out all of the beach descriptions for Crystal Cove.

 HOW TO PICK YOUR BEACH SPOT